bettapp/my_first_flutter_app/README.md

-# my_first_flutter_app
+# {Project Name}

+Welcome to our new calculator project!

-In this Project we program a calculator application using Flutter/Dart.
+In this Project we program a calculator application using flutter/dart, that should replace calculators in schools.
 Feel free to Commit!

+If you need help with getting started, ask on our discord or see the documentation to flutter below.

 !!
 On creating new Widgets, please include 'drawer: SideBar()' within 'return Scaffold()' to include the navigation bar !!
 [Why?
 That's why](https://discord.com/channels/934053813957033994/934053813957033997/935977955719524394)